Seated Yoga Seal Pose - Upavistha Yoga Mudra

 Step 7

-To release: lower the hips back to the heels with the forehead on the floor.
-With the shoulder blades squeezed together, inhale back up to a seated position on your heels.
+To release the pose, lower your hips back to your heels with your forehead resting on the floor.
+Inhale as you return to a seated position on your heels, ensuring your shoulder blades remain squeezed together.

 Benefits and Contraindications